reedtdan/experiment/kinecttorchlight/README.txt

 In order to run this demonstration,
 1- Run "kinectserverprocess.pde" in processing.
 2- Invoke "./kinectclient.py" from terminal
-3- Choose which application you want to be active - this one will receive the keystrokes.
+3- Make sure that Torchlight is the active application, so it will receive the keystrokes.

 YouTube Demonstrations
 (Will Add)